Aundre Bumgardner: Groton Town Council

 In 2018, Bumgardner was appointed to a vacant seat on the Groton Town Council.

 In 2019, Bumgardner was re-elected to the Groton Town Council.

+On February 15th, 2023, Bumgardner resigned from the Groton Town Council due to being elected as State Representative.

 Party switch

 In 2018 Bumgardner announced that he was leaving the Republican Party after the Unite the Right Rally in Charlottesville, Virginia.
 He said that “It wasn’t even so much the words President Trump used, but more so the inaction coming from the Republican Party, not just at the national level, but to a certain extent the state and local level.
 Silence is absolute complicity.”
 As of 2018 he was working as the campaign treasurer for the man who unseated him, Rep. Joe de la Cruz, while completing his college education.
 Bumgardner is a member of the Democratic Town Committee of Groton.